mre/hyperjson/README.md

 make install
 ```

-To test your changes run
+To test your changes, run

 ```
 make test